ULHPC/ulhpc-docs/docs/data/backups.md

 ## Restore

-If you require the restoration of lost data in Isilon that cannot be accomplished via the snapshots capability, please create a new request on [Service Now portal](https://hpc.uni.lu/support), with pathnames and timestamps of the missing data.
-Create a new request for all data stored in the `backup` directory of projects in the clustered file systems.
+If you require the restoration of lost data, please create a new request on [Service Now portal](https://hpc.uni.lu/support), with pathnames and timestamps of the missing data.

-Such restore requests may take a few days to complete.
+Such restore requests may take a few days to complete and are not guaranteed.

 ## Backup Tools